Popular Banda Sea liveaboards Explore all liveaboards

 A Banda Sea liveaboard cruise will take you to pristine reefs and hopefully encounters with numerous pelagic species and excellent diving conditions.
-It is however the diversity of marine life that really makes this area stand out for divers.
+It is, however, the diversity of marine life that really makes this area stand out for divers.
 Whatever your diving passion, dive tours here will have something to offer you.
-The reefs are caked with soft and hard corals and are home to a rainbow of reef fish with everything from wrasse to juvenile emperor angel fish.
-Macro photographers will be delighted to find mandarinfish and the unusual looking ambon scorpion fish which is indigenous to these islands.
+The reefs are caked with soft and hard corals and are home to a rainbow of reef fish with everything from wrasse to juvenile emperor angelfish.
+Macro photographers will be delighted to find mandarinfish and the unusual looking Ambon scorpionfish which is indigenous to these islands.

 On the bigger end of the scale there are plenty of pelagic to keep the big fish lovers happy too.
 One of the most magical sights on offer in the Banda Sea are huge shoals of mobula rays gliding over the reefs.
-They aren’t the only rays and sharks in this area either, eagle rays are a common sight as well as white tipped reef sharks patrolling over the reefs.
-Arguably the most spectacular experience in the Banta Sea, if you are fortunate enough, is to dive with schooling hammerhead sharks.
+They aren’t the only rays and sharks in this area either, eagle rays are a common sight as well as white-tipped reef sharks patrolling over the reefs.
+Arguably the most spectacular experience in the Banda Sea, if you are fortunate enough, is to dive with schooling hammerhead sharks.
 These giants come here in huge numbers and in often 30 meters of visibility, this is truly an unmissable experience.

 Adding to the excitement, spinner dolphins, orcas, and blue, pilot, and humpback whales can also be seen here on a liveaboard dive safari

 Dive Sites of the Banda Sea